EronDS/CoffeApp/README.md

 ## Runs and Custom Yolov7 Functions

 You can find the results of each of the selected models (YOLOv7, semi-supervised and supervised) in the runs/ folder.
 There you can see different metrics and batches for visualization.
 We do not share the weights because they have commercial value.
-We also provide custom functions based on the original YOLOv7 repository (https://github.com/WongKinYiu/yolov7).
+We also provide custom functions based on the original YOLOv7 repository (https://github.com/WongKinYiu/yolov7) in yolov7_custom_fn folder.

 ## Data and Model Availabity